About.

 Clients often describe the work in similar ways:

-• “He distinguishes between what I’m saying and what I’m not saying, reflecting both back so I can make better decisions.”
+"He distinguishes between what I'm saying and what I'm not saying, reflecting both back so I can make better decisions."

-• “He knows what it takes to scale a brand and the people inside it.”
+"He knows what it takes to scale a brand and the people inside it."

-• “He is trustable right away and maintains that trust regardless of who is paying his fee.”
+"He is trustable right away and maintains that trust regardless of who is paying his fee."

-• “He hears me out fully and then pushes me to action in a way that feels both firm and supportive.”
+"He hears me out fully and then pushes me to action in a way that feels both firm and supportive."

-• “He helps me clear out the noise and focus on what actually matters.”
+"He helps me clear out the noise and focus on what actually matters."

 The Journey

 My perspective was formed early, starting in hospitality before studying in Switzerland and building a career with Four Seasons.
-That work gave me a front-row seat to leadership under pressure and taught me how much systems, culture, and a steady presence actually matter.
+That work gave me a front row seat to leadership under pressure and taught me how much culture, systems, and a steady presence actually matter.

-In 2006, I co-founded Tender Greens.
-Over fourteen years, I served in roles spanning finance, operations, and organizational leadership as we grew the company to 30 locations, $100M in revenue, and more than 1,200 team members.
+In 2006, I co-founded Tender Greens, named one of the ten best restaurant chains in the world by Condé Nast and one of the 25 most innovative consumer brands by Forbes.
+Over fourteen years I served in roles spanning finance, operations, and organizational leadership as we grew the company to 30 locations, $100 million in revenue, and more than 1,200 team members.
 As the company scaled, my focus shifted toward developing leaders and eventually replacing myself with people stronger than me.

 Other Dimensions